hussain266/M1_Mutli_Functioning_Calculator/1_Requirements/Readme.md

 #### 2. Why? :
 By Using this Project a Retailer can check the Profit or Loss percentage,and it has memory too.
 #### 3. When? :
-In Calculation part.
+In Calculation part like Finding the loss or profit Percentage,multiplication etc.
 #### 4. Where? :
-Retailer store,Small Shops,Marts etc.
+Ratailer store,Small Shops,Marts etc.
 #### 4. Huw?
-It Simplify the Calculation part and can easyly calculate the gross Percentage etc.
+It Simplify the Calculation part and can easyly calculate the gross Percentage or loss and any kind of calculation that one who can wants to be do.